Spooks series 7 (forthcoming)

 "Series 7 has a very Russian flavour to it and it has a re-emergence of the cold war.
 It’s slightly retro; there’s a hark back to the old spy-espionage thrillers of the ’60s.
 There’s lots of old-fashioned trade craft going on there.
 The technological side of it is still there but there’s lots of the old-fashioned lock picking and putting a hair over the door to see if people get in."
 [2]

 Spooks was created by David Wolstencroft and was first broadcast in spring 2002.
 Set in Section 12 of MI5, it was successful with both the public and the critics, attracting average audiences of 7.5 million.
 Its high production values, intelligent scripts and excellent casts - both main cast and guest stars - have won it millions of fans in more than 20 countries around the world.
-(In the USA, it is broadcast by A&E and BBC America with the title 'MI-5', the word 'spooks' having racial connotations.)
+(In the USA and some other countries, it's known as MI-5.)

 Spooks won the award for Best Drama Series at the British Academy Television Awards in 2003 ('the BAFTAs'), also winning in the same category that year at The Royal Television Society Awards and the Broadcast Awards.